 Murder In New Mexico

 Murder can then be further divided into two categories:

 - First-degree Murder – any unlawful killing that is both willful and premeditated.

-- Second-degree Murder – the crime of murdering in the heat of passion, which can involve situations where a person’s actions take place during a period of intense fear, rage or anger.
+- Second-degree Murder – the crime of murder in the heat of passion, which can involve situations where a person’s actions take place during a period of intense fear, rage, or anger.

 Penalties and Sentences for Murder

 Whoever commits murder in the first degree is guilty of a capital offense that shall be punished by imprisonment for life or life without the possibility of parole.

 Whoever commits murder in the second degree is guilty of a second-degree felony and shall be punished by up to fifteen years in prison and a fine of up to $12,500.
 For the second-degree murder of a child, the punishment is up to life in prison and a fine of up to $17,500.

 Manslaughter In New Mexico

 Like murder, manslaughter is divided into two categories: